matthewrasip/writeups/picoCTF/Easy/ssti1.md

 I made a cool website where you can announce whatever you want!
 Try it out!
 I heard templating is a cool and modular way to build web apps!
 Check out my website here!

 # Approach
-Based on the description of the challenge, we can immediately try a server side injection attack.
+Based on the description of the challenge, we can immediately try a server side template injection attack.
 On the page, we can enter the 'annoucement' `{{7 * 7}}`, with the next page displaying:
 ```
 49
 ```